rajaduraisingam/rasa_demo/data/nlu.md

 - i want to transfer money please
 - i mean i want to transfer money
 - I need to pay a friend.

+## intent:check_balance
+- i want to check my balance
+- whats my balance
+- how much money do i have
+- what kind of money do i have left
+- could you tell me my balance
+- do i have any money in my account left
+- balance
+- tell me my balance
+- I want to make a request for checking my balance please
+- i need to know my balance please

 ## intent:chitchat/ask_name
 - What is your name?